ggerganov/whisper.cpp/README.md

 - Simple usage is demonstrated in [main.cpp](main.cpp)
 - Sample real-time audio transcription from the microphone is demonstrated in [stream.cpp](stream.cpp)

+The tensor operators are optimized heavily for Apple silicon CPUs.
+Depending on the computation size, Arm Neon SIMD instrisics or CBLAS Accelerate framwork routines are used.
+The latter are especially effective for bigger sizes since the framwork utilizes the special-purpose AMX coprocessor available in modern Apple products.

 ## Limitations

 - Very basic greedy sampling scheme - always pick up the top token.
 You can implement your own strategy